Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - Audio assets must be placed in `~\projects\<your_project>\assets\audio\`.
 - The file format is `.wav` because the absence of compression delivers high audio quality.
-- Due to the uncompressed format, note that the files can be very big.
+- Due to the uncompressed format, note that the file size can be very large.

-## 2. Font

-- Font assets must be placed in `~\projects\<your_project>\assets\font\`.
-- The file format is `.ttf` because it is the most used and common format for text fonts.
-- Fonts are used to process text content into a texture.

 ## 3. Mesh

 - Mesh assets must be placed in `~\projects\<your_project>\assets\mesh\`.
-- The file format is `.obj` because it is easy, lightweight and commonly used.
+- The file format is `.obj` because it is simple and commonly used.
 - Meshes are used to render complex 3D objects on the screen.
 - Make sure that the mesh file contains: `v`, `vt`, `vn`, `f`.
 - Make sure that the center of your mesh is XYZ(0,0,0).